-In 2014, the Fraser Institute ranked Mississippi second in the world for future oil and gas investment potential.
-Enriched with diverse energy resources, including oil, natural gas, coal, and biomass, the state also has a robust energy supply, significant power generation and energy distribution infrastructure, and an excellent transportation system.
+In 2015, the Fraser Institute ranked Mississippi fifth in the world for future oil and gas investment potential.
+Enriched with diverse energy resources, including oil, natural gas, coal and biomass, the state also has a robust energy supply, significant power generation and energy distribution infrastructure, and an excellent transportation system.

 Landmark energy-related legislation passed in Mississippi’s 2013 legislative session further strengthens the state’s pro-business environment.
 A strong and supportive business climate combined with an abundance of resources and a readily available workforce makes Mississippi the prime location for energy innovation.
 Mississippi earned a top 5 ranking for competitive utility rates from Area Development Magazine in 2014.
 The state is home to three oil refineries including Chevron’s largest U.S. refinery, which processes 330,000 barrels of crude oil per day.

 July 25, 2014 – “We are pleased to be growing in Southwest Mississippi again.
 Great River Industries will continue to bring innovation and competitive manufacturing/fabrication practices to this region.” – Aaron Shermer, Vice President of Business Development for Great River Industries.
 Formerly known as Enersteel, the company announced the relocation of its corporate headquarters to the Natchez facility.
 Read the full story >>